iYadavVaibhav/stem/docs/9-Drafts/dea-c01-u4-data-security-and-governance-ps.md

 - **Redshift Encryption**: Use KMS for encryption; consider performance implications and manage encryption at database launch or migration.
 - **AWS Glue Encryption**: Secure data in transit with TLS and data at rest with KMS or S3-managed keys.
 Ensure users have appropriate encryption permissions.

-**Next Steps**: Review encryption policies, consider performance impacts of encryption, and explore more detailed encryption scenarios in AWS.

 ## 4.0 Data Privacy and Governance

+_cloudTrail and CloudWatch for Audit, Monitoring and Governance_

 ## 4.1 Preparing Logs for Audit: Tracking API Calls via CloudTrail

-### Study Notes: Data Privacy and Governance

-**Overview**

-- **Instructor**: David Blocker
-- **Focus**: Data privacy and governance, specifically tracking and auditing access with CloudTrail.
+_Data privacy and governance, specifically tracking and auditing access with CloudTrail_

-**Key Concepts**

-1. **CloudTrail Overview**
+- **CloudTrail Overview**
-   - **Function**: Records API calls made within your AWS account.
+  - **Records API calls** made within your AWS account.
-   - **Purpose**: Provides a trail of all actions taken, useful for auditing activities.
+  - Provides a **trail of all actions** taken, useful for auditing activities.

-2. **Storing CloudTrail Logs**
+- **Storing CloudTrail Logs**
-   - **Options**:
-     - **S3 Bucket**: Store logs in an S3 bucket and use tools like Amazon Athena to query and analyze logs.
+  1. **S3 Bucket**: Store logs in an S3 bucket and use tools like Amazon Athena to query and analyze logs.
-     - **CloudTrail Lake**: A managed solution for storing, querying, and filtering CloudTrail logs by event types.
+  2. **CloudTrail Lake**: A managed solution for storing, querying, and filtering CloudTrail logs by event types.

-3. **Centralized Log Management**
+- **Centralized Log Management**
+  - In an org, you can have multiple accounts generating logs, you need to analyze them all together, for this case you can create a separate account for centralized storing and analysing log trail.
   - **Best Practice**: Use a centralized account to aggregate CloudTrail logs from multiple accounts.
   - **Advantages**:
     - Easier management of permissions and security.
     - Simplifies access control and prevents accidental deletion or tampering.
     - Enables cross-account log analysis.

-4. **Access Control for Centralized Logs**
+- **Access Control for Centralized Logs**
-   - **Storage**: Logs are centrally stored in a dedicated account.
+  - **Storage**: Logs are centrally stored in a **dedicated account**.
-   - **Security**: Restrict access to logs and ensure they are secure and tamper-proof.
+  - **Security**: **Restrict access** to logs and ensure they are secure and tamper-proof.
-   - **Analytics**: Grant access to analytics services like Amazon Athena for querying centralized logs.
+  - **Analytics**: Grant access to analytics services like **Amazon Athena** for querying centralized logs.

 **Summary**

 - **CloudTrail**: Essential for tracking API activity and auditing in AWS.
 - **Log Storage**: Use S3 for flexibility or CloudTrail Lake for a managed solution.
 - **Centralized Logging**: Recommended for managing logs from multiple accounts and simplifying access and security.

-**Next Steps**: Understand best practices for log management and explore tools for analysing and securing CloudTrail logs.

 ## 4.2 Using AWS Config and CloudTrail